adobe/spectrum-css/README.md

 Based on which scales you'll be using, you can choose to load different files:

-* `@spectrum-css/icon/dist/spectrum-css-icons.svg` - Both medium and large icons for responsive UIs that support both `.spectrum--medium` and `.spectrum--large`
+* `@spectrum-css/icon/dist/spectrum-css-icons.svg` - Both medium and large icons for responsive UIs that support both `.spectrum--medium` and `.spectrum--large`.
-* `@spectrum-css/icon/dist/spectrum-css-icons-medium.svg` - Medium icons only, supports `.spectrum--medium` only
+* `@spectrum-css/icon/dist/spectrum-css-icons-medium.svg` - Medium icons only, supports `.spectrum--medium` only.
-* `@spectrum-css/icon/dist/spectrum-css-icons-large.svg` - Large icons only, supports `.spectrum--large` only
+* `@spectrum-css/icon/dist/spectrum-css-icons-large.svg` - Large icons only, supports `.spectrum--large` only.

 **Note:** If you're using `spectrum-css-icons.svg`, be sure to add `.spectrum--medium` or `.spectrum--large` to the `<html>` element, or you'll see both medium and large icons at once.